 Bussana Vecchia is a tiny village in Liguria with a unique history and a hippy vibe – a place unlike anything you’ve seen before!

 Liguria has always been synonymous with Italian Riviera and is best known among travelers for the picturesque villages of Cinque Terre and the glamorous resort town of Portofino.
 But there are a number of beautiful hidden gems that you should see.
 One of these is Bussana Vecchia, a very special village located about 15 minutes from Sanremo, near the border with France.

 Bussana Vecchia has never received the attention it deserves and I’m sure only very few of you have heard about it.
-That’s a shame because it’s a place with a peculiar history, a special atmosphere and an arty soul that make it a fantastic spot to explore.
+That’s a shame because it’s a place with a peculiar history, a special atmosphere and an arty soul that makes it a fantastic spot to explore.

 A brief history of Bussana Vecchia

 In 1887 Bussana Vecchia was hit by an earthquake that destroyed most of it and killed about 2,000 people.
 The local authorities decided to rebuild the village down the hill only, calling it Bussana Nuova (literally, New Bussana).
 They declared Bussana Vecchia dangerous and ignored the pleas for reconstruction from its inhabitants.